 1. The Centre for Research on Energy and Clean Air reports that the European Union’s carbon dioxide emissions fell 8% in 2023, to a level not seen since John F. Kennedy told people that he was a Berliner in 1963.

-The bulk of the decline — 56% — was driven by wind, water, solar and nuclear, all low-carbon sources of […]
+The bulk of the decline — 56% — was driven by wind, water, solar and nuclear, all low-carbon sources of energy. […]